Directorate of Ukraine: Post-Hetmanate recovery

 With the defeat of the Central Powers in World War I, Skoropadsky could no longer rely on Germany and Austria-Hungary's support.
-On November 13, 1918 Skoropadky's opponents set up a rival body known as the Directorate, whose forces were headed by the newly reformed Sich Rifles.
-Most of Skoropadsky's troops joined with the Directorate during a month long Ukrainian Civil War.
-Skoropadsky then turned to some of the Russian officers who were fighting alongside Denikin, forming them into a Special Corps, but these troops were not able to face the Directorate's troops.
-On December 19, 1918, the Directorate's troops took Kyiv and overthrew Skoropadsky's regime.
+On 13 November 1918 Skoropadky's opponents set up a rival body known as the Directorate, whose forces were headed by the newly reformed Sich Riflemen.
+Most of Skoropadsky's troops joined with the Directorate during a month-long Ukrainian Civil War.
+Skoropadsky then turned to some of the Russian officers who were fighting alongside Anton Denikin, forming them into a Special Corps, but these troops were not able to face the Directorate's troops.
+On 19 December 1918, the Directorate's troops took Kyiv and overthrew Skoropadsky's regime.

 The Directorate re-established the Ukrainian People's Republic (UNR).
 The new regime was torn between the pro-nationalistic, including the party of peasant-democrats, and the factions for the federal union with Russia.
 At the end the idea to reestablish the Central Rada was set aside as well as to recover all its legal acts yet the most important one were preserved.
-On December 26, 1918 the Directorate released its declaration to eliminate the Hetman regime.
+On 26 December 1918 the Directorate released its declaration to eliminate the Hetman regime.

 By the end of 1918 the Directorate began to be dominated by the Ukrainian military leader, Symon Petliura.

 Faced by many enemies on all sides the UNR's army was organised to face each threat.
 To the North-east were the Bolsheviks, to the south-east were the Russian Whites, to the south-west Romanians who had claims on territory in Bukovina and Halychyna, and the French intervention force took Odessa in December 1918 to fill the power vacuum left by the withdrawing Austrians and Germans.
 Coming quickly to some understanding with the French and the Romanians, the UNR's army was able to employ more men on other fronts.